30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 Obstacle 1: "I Don't Have Time"

 Stoic Response: Marcus Aurelius ran an empire and still found time for daily philosophy practice.
-The obstacle walk can replace your commute (walk to work if possible).
-Cold showers actually save time versus long hot showers.
-Bodyweight exercises require no travel to a gym.
+The obstacle walk can replace your commute.
+Cold showers actually save time.
+Bodyweight exercises require no travel.

 Practical Solution: Start with just 5 minutes daily.
 Success breeds success.